rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 Because of that, and unless stated otherwise, any operation defined to operate on a graph can in general be used with trees.

-Recall that, if two graphs have an edge in common, then both graphs also have both of the endpoints of such an edge in common.
+Recall that, if two graphs have an edge in common, then both graphs also have both of the endpoints of that edge in common.
 In contrary to that, two graphs may have one or more vertices, but no edge in common.

-The execution of binary operations on graphs must also take the semantics of both graphs into account.
-That is, the semantics of two input graphs, for which such an operation has to be executed, are by default expected to be similar, if not identical.
+The execution of binary operations on two graphs must also take the semantics of both graphs into account.
+Because of that, the semantics of two input graphs are by default expected to correspond with each other (i.e. to be similar, if not identical).

 Because issues arise, if arbitrary trees are processed (i.e. arbitrary sets of nodes and arbitrary connections between the nodes), the following conditions